 - Teriyaki Meatballs

 - This recipe can be made in the Instant Pot, Oven, or Slow Cooker.
-You do not need the silicone egg bite molds for this recipe.

 - I love that this meal comes together so quickly and freezes so well!
 I’ll be prepping my rice for this recipe and the Fried Rice like this.

 - Tuscan Chicken Pasta